annysen/annysen/README.md

 ## 🚀 About Me
 Hi there!
-I'm Anny Sen, a passionate Front End Developer.
+I'm Anny Sen, a Web Developer.

-Currently, I'm learning web development, working on React projects, and trying to assist with coding challenges.
+Currently, I'm learning backend web development, including MongoDB.
+I'm also working on React projects and assisting with coding challenges.

-Eager to learn, grow, and make a meaningful impact in technology.
+I am eager to learn, grow, and make a meaningful impact in technology.

 Let's build something awesome together!